 If a resolution is not achieved in Stage II the grievance may be referred by the Association to the College President within five (5) working days from the date of the Vice President's response in Stage II.
 The parties will endeavour to resolve the matter at this stage.
-The President shall render his/her decision within ten (10) working days.
+The President shall render their decision within ten (10) working days.

-13.4 Stage IV
+13.4 Arbitration